ricardoquesada/ricardoquesada.github.io/content/posts/not-all-gamepads-are-created-equal.md

 url: /not-all-gamepads-are-created-equal/

 ---

 To understand how a modern gamepads work, it is good to start from Atari 2600 joystick.

-The Atari 2600 joystick was a simple (for today standars) joystick that had up/down/left/right movements and a button.
+The Atari 2600 joystick was a simple (for today standards) joystick that had up/down/left/right movements and a button.
 Each of these movements has a "line" connected directly to the Atari 2600.

 - Explain 5 data lines, for 5 possible inputs
 - zero-latency